 You can avail of tax benefits under Section 80E of the Income Tax Act on the interest you pay on your educational loan.
 To be eligible for this deduction, your loan should be taken from an Indian scheduled bank or a gazetted financial institution.
 The deductions are available only for the initial assessment years and seven years after, or till you pay off all the interest, whichever is earlier.
 So, the maximum tax deduction period is 8 years.
 Opting for a longer loan therefore means that you will get the tax benefit only for the first 8 years.

 - Defaults and Extensions:

-If you are unable to land a job due to macroeconomic reasons that are genuine, banks maybe understanding.
-Though they may be hard to persuade, if it is a true and exceptional situation banks may extend your repayment or moratorium period.
-For any other event beyond your control which renders you unable to complete your course on time, the banks may also extend your repayment tenure.
+If you are unable to land a job due to macroeconomic reasons that are genuine, banks may be understanding.
+Though they may be hard to persuade, if it is a true and exceptional situation, banks may extend your repayment or moratorium period.
+For any other event beyond your control that renders you unable to complete your course on time, the banks may also extend your repayment tenure.
 You should understand that this is only in truly exceptional cases where banks might consider different options.
 But never default on paying your educational loan.
-If your parents a co-borrowers, it will hamper future credit opportunities for them and yourself.
+If your parents are co-borrowers, it will hamper future credit opportunities for them and yourself.
 If you have offered collateral, that will also be at stake if you are unable to repay the loan.
-So before you take a loan, research and proper planning is required to ensure that you can pay it back.
+So, before you take a loan, research and proper planning are required to ensure that you can pay it back.